shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/010-shopware-migration-assistant/070-converter-and-mapping.md

 Internally the checksum of the main mapping of an entity will be compared to the incoming data checksum and if it is the same it will be skipped by the converter and also by the writer (you will not receive the data with the same checksum in your converter).
 For more information take a look at the corresponding `filterDeltas` method in the `MigrationDataConverter` class.
+Important for the delta concept is to return the `mainMapping` with the `ConvertStruct`, this is necessary to map the converted data to the main mapping entry.

 ## Additional performance tips